The coalescent structure of Galton-Watson trees in varying environments: Galton-Watson trees with spines

 Now, we turn our attention into the offspring distribution of particles with marks under $\mathbf{Q}_n^{(e,k,\theta)}$.
 Suppose that at generation $m$ there is only one particle with $k$ marks, i.e. $R_m(\textbf{V}_1)=R_m(\textbf{V}_i)$ for each $i\leq k$.
 When this particle has offspring, the marks follows one or several of its offspring.
-In other words the marks may split into different groups.
-Let $g\in\{1,\dots,k\}$ be the number of spine groups created at time $m+1$ and let $k_1,\ldots,k_g\geq 1$ be their sizes.
-Denote by $g_r$ be the number of groups of size $r$.
-By a combinatorial argument we have
+Recall that $g\in\{1,\dots,k\}$ is the number of spine groups created, $k_1,\ldots,k_g\geq 1$ are their sizes and $g_r$ is the number of groups of size $r$.
+Moreover, the relations \eqref{eq: combinatorial} hold.
+Observe that under the event $\{\psi_1=m\}$, we necessarily have $g\geq 2$.
+Also, recall that $\hat\psi_1$ is the first time the spines split apart, $\psi_1$ is the last time all the spines are together, and $\hat\psi_1=\psi_1+1$.
+We often swap between using $\psi_1$ and $\hat\psi_1$ as most appropriate.